 Now that you have secured your domain name and hosting option for your site for the first year, it is time to think about how you are going to launch the site.
 This is a technical process which is beyond the scope of this article, one for which you may need qualified help.
 You have three options:

-With the very public 'nose diving' of many dot COM's into the pavement in reason months, many entrepreneurs are shying away from the e-commerce start-up sector.
-For the most part, many of these companies went under because of bad business practices, not because the Internet is 'bad for business'.
-The most obvious mistake that many of them made was having massive start-up costs, employing to many people to soon, and blowing vast amounts on promoting and marketing a product or service that was probably doomed from the offset.
+With the very public nose diving of many dot COM's into the pavement in reason months, many entrepreneurs are shying away from the e-commerce start-up sector.
+For the most part, many of these companies went under because of bad business practices, not because the Internet is bad for business.
+The most obvious mistake that many of them made was having massive start-up costs, employing too many people too soon, and blowing vast amounts on promoting and marketing a product or service that was probably doomed from the offset.
 Remember, if it won't sell offline, then it won't sell online.

-Due to the coverage of such high-profile financial flops, many start-ups are now opting for a 'soft launch' approach.
+Due to the coverage of such high-profile financial flops, many start-ups are now opting for a "soft launch" approach.
 This can give companies the breathing space they need in their first year to get their procedures in order, build their client databases, and build confidence and trust in their brand.
-The best way to think of this approach is that of a 'test phase', to analysis the market, and to see if the demand exists for your product/service.
+The best way to think of this approach is that of a "test phase", to analyze the market, and to see if the demand exists for your product/service.

 If the demand is not strong enough to support your venture, then at least you have saved your self the embarrassment (and money!) of an over-hyped launch.